How to become an early years teacher

 Volunteering

-You'll usually need experience of working with children and young people through paid work or volunteering at a school, through youth work or on a holiday scheme.
+You'll usually need experience of working with children and young people.

 More Information